National Quality Standard

-Music has long been regarded as an important part of early childhood education.
-In this module, explore music as an integral and vibrant part of a child’s family, community and culture, and how it can be utilised as a powerful tool for learning and development.
-Written by Dr Amanda Niland, this module is a vibrant look at the foundations of music, ‘musicking’ and musical skills — for both educators and children.
+In this series, Dr Amanda Niland talks about how music forms an integral part of a child’s family, community and culture, and outlines how it can be used as a powerful tool for learning and development.
+She also delves into the foundations of music, ‘musicking’ and musical skills for both educators and children.

 - the central role of music in children’s lives

 - music as both a mode of communication and an expressive art form

 - strategies and resources to increase your confidence and ability to share in music-making with young children.

 Duration: 3 hours